kartik7120/Survey-App/notes.md

 - All the polls that the user is associated with
 - Total number of votes on his/her poll
 - Profile page of a user

+### Profile page

+- Username
+- Number of polls made by the user
+- logout button
+- View all pages made by the User